Jerry Maren, Last Surviving Lollipop Guild Member From ‘The Wizard Of Oz,’ Dies At 98

 According to the lore surrounding the film, the hotel immediately became well known for its rambunctious activity and debauchery, all committed by castmembers while they were staying there.

-He had also stated how the experience was also influential to him as an actor overall, aside from meeting other individuals afflicted with his condition, he cited specifically the instance when he met Judy Garland, star of the film, saying “She was an angel, she was a movie star and I’d figured she’d be a pain in the neck.
+He had also stated how the experience was influential to him as an actor overall, aside from meeting other individuals with his condition.
+He cited, specifically, the instance when he met Judy Garland, saying “She was an angel, she was a movie star and I’d figured she’d be a pain in the neck.
 But she was glad to meet us, and we were glad to meet her.”

-After filming The Wizard of Oz, the actor continued pursuing roles, scoring positions on a variety of different films and television shows, with such notable names as Planet of the Apes and Seinfeld being added to his resume.
+After filming The Wizard of Oz, the actor continued pursuing roles, scoring positions on a variety of different films and television shows, like Planet of the Apes and Seinfeld.

 In 1975, he married Elizabeth Barrington, who was also an actress in her own right, and the pair were together until she passed away in 2011.